floktl/XploreED/backend/docs/deployment.md

 ---

-This deployment guide provides comprehensive instructions for deploying the German Class Tool backend across various environments and platforms.
+This deployment guide provides comprehensive instructions for deploying the XplorED backend across various environments and platforms.
 Follow the appropriate section based on your deployment target and requirements.